tucats/ego/LANGUAGE.md

 value such as "5s" for five seconds of time passing.

 ### time.Parse(string, model)
+This converts a text representation of a time into a time value.
+The first parameter is the text to convert, and the second parameter is the "model" which describes the format in which the value is parsed.
+This uses the same specific date values from thee `time.reference` time.

+    s := "12/7/1960 15:30"
+    m := "1/2/2006 15:04"
+    t := time.Parse(s, m)

+The time value stored in `t` is the time value "Wed Dec 7 15:30:00 UTC 1960".
+Note that the model showed a month of 1 (for January) but was still using the sspecific values from the reference time.
+The slashes are not part of the reference time, so they must exist in the same locations in the string to be converted and will be skipped.

+IF there is an error in parsing, the value of `t` will be `nil`.
+You can find out what the exact error is by allowing the `time.Parse()` function to return two values:

+    t, e := time.Parse(s, m)

+If the value of `t` is `nil` then the value of `e` will be the error code that refelcts the parsing error.
+If the call is made with only one return value specified, then the error is discarded.

 ### time.Sleep(duration)
+The `Duration()` function of thee `time` package will sleep for the specified amount of time.
+The duration is expressed as a string.
+For example,

+    time.Sleep("10s")

+This will sleep for ten seconds.
+The suffix can be "h", "m", or "s" and can include fractional values.
+While the system is sleeping, go routines will continue to run but the current program (or go routine) will stop executing for the given duration.

 ## util <a name="util"></a>
 The `util` package contains miscelleneous utility functions that may be convenient